Wind of Change (Scorpions song): Background and writing

 The Moskva is the name of the river that runs through Moscow (both the city and the river are named identically in Russian), and Gorky Park is an urban park in Moscow named after the writer Maxim Gorky.
-The song also contains a reference to the balalaika, which is a Russian stringed instrument somewhat like a guitar.
+The song further mentions the balalaika, the signature Russian stringed instrument, as a counterpart to the guitar, suggesting harmony of different cultures.
 The balalaika is mentioned in the following lines: